 If you are planning to subdivide a lot, you will need to find out the key facts about the property and planning requirements.
 Key facts include zoning, overlays, lot size and if the property is in a neighbourhood plan.

-Subdividing, also known as ‘reconfiguration of a lot’, includes:
+Subdividing, also known as 'reconfiguring a lot', includes:

 - creating a community title scheme

-- building format plans (that is, defines land using the structural elements of a building, including floors, walls and ceilings) that do not subdivide land on or below the surface of the land
+- building format plans (define land using the structural elements of a building, including floors, walls and ceilings) that do not subdivide land on or below the surface of the land

 - subdivision for road widening purposes and truncations